Liberation Class

 The Liberation Class was a class of 2-8-0 steam locomotives designed for heavy freight work in post-Second World War Europe.
 120 were built by the Vulcan Foundry of Newton-le-Willows in 1946.

+In 1943 when the rehabilitation of Europe was already under consideration the Locomotive Manufacturers’ Association was asked by the Ministry of Supply, at the request of the Technical Advisory Committee on Inland Transport of the British and Allied Governments in London, to prepare designs of an engine more powerful than the “ Austerity ”’ locomotives, and suitable for universal use on the railways of Europe.
+It was specified that the proposed locomotive should have a tractive effort of between 40,000 Ib. and 50,000 Ib., a boiler having a wide fire-box, with a grate area of 40 to 50 square feet, an axle load not less than 18 tons, a wheel base suitable for curves of 330ft. radius, and that the engine and tender should be built within the limitations of the International Rail Gauge.

 Design

 They shared some features with the earlier WD Austerity 2-8-0 and WD Austerity 2-10-0 which in turn had been based on the LMS Stanier Class 8F.
 They were however built to the continental loading gauge, but the design was intended to last, not a short-term kriegslok.

 Distribution

 Ten went to Luxembourg and the rest to Eastern Europe.
 The United Nations Relief and Rehabilitation Administration distributed them as follows: